akshayKhot/akshayKhot.github.io/_drafts/psychology-of-computer-programming.md

 One of the recurring problems in programming is meeting schedules, and a program that is late is often worthless.
 The average programming manager would prefer that a project be estimated at twelve months and take twelve than that the same project be estimated at six months and take nine.

 **Adaptability**

+The great majority of programs that are written, especially by professional programmers, remain in existence for a definite life span.
+And during that span, most of them become modified.

+The quality of documentation and the ease of making modifications, both planned and unplanned, should count heavily in any grading of a program, or of the programmer who writes that program.

+Adaptability is not free.
+Sometimes, to be sure, we get a program that happens to be adaptable as well as satisfactory in all other ways, but we generally pay for what we get—and often fail to get what we pay for.
+Fisher's Fundamental Theorem states—in terms appropriate to the present context—that the better adapted a system is to a particular environment, the less adaptable it is to new environments.

+1. Does the program meet specifications?
+Or, rather, how well does it meet specifications?
+2. Is it produced on schedule, and what is the variability in the schedule that we can expect from particular approaches?
+3. Will it be possible to change the program when conditions change?
+How much will it cost to make the change?
+4. How efficient is the program, and what do we mean by efficiency?
+Are we trading efficiency in one area for inefficiency in another?

+---

+### How Can We Study Programming?